 Thinks Like a Romance Novel: Younger Anne, to the extreme.
 Besides lending itself to some rather funny escapades, including the formation of a writing club specifically for writing their own sappy romance stories and the recreation of Tennyson's "The Lady of Shallot" that ended with a sunken dory in the middle of a pond, it's also part of the reason why Anne is oblivious to Gilbert's feelings for her.
 Her view of what love is and what it's supposed to feel like is so skewed by her overly romantic mind that she can't see that Gilbert is in love with her and that she has feelings for him.
 She thinks her ideal man should be like the men of her novels—tall, dark, and handsome—and thinks she found it in Roy Gardner.
 It's a rather big reality check when Anne realizes that romance novels are not anything like every day life, along with the sickening sensation that she may have lost true love in her pursuit of her "ideal."

-Through His Stomach: One rules Gilbert's mother was given at her wedding three rules for managing a man, which Gil gives to another engaged woman.
+Through His Stomach: Gilbert's mother was given at her wedding three rules for managing a man, which Gil gives to another engaged woman.
 The second rule is "feed him well."
 The woman is quick to reply "With enough pie."